Keyfactor/signserver-signing-action/README.md

 In our Community we welcome contributions.
 SignServer Signing action is open source and community supported, there is no support SLA, but a helpful best-effort Community.

 * To report a problem or suggest a new feature, use the [Issues](https://github.com/Keyfactor/signserver-signing-action/issues) tab.
-* If you want to contribute actual bug fixes or proposed enhancements, use the [Pull requests](https://github.com/Keyfactor/signserver-signing-action/pulls) tab.
+* If you want to contribute actual bug fixes or proposed enhancements, see the [Contributing Guidelines](CONTRIBUTING.md) and go to [Pull requests](../../pulls).
 * Ask the community for ideas: [SignServer Discussions](https://github.com/Keyfactor/signserver-ce/discussions).
 * Read more in our documentation: [SignServer Documentation](https://doc.primekey.com/signserver).
 * See release information: [SignServer Release information](https://doc.primekey.com/signserver/signserver-release-information).